rydmike/theming_workshop/README.md

    Branch step: https://github.com/rydmike/theming_workshop/tree/03-scheme-step-3

-4) FlexSeedScheme, seed from 3 colors, with the main brand color locked in.
-(Also used to demonstrate one hue!)
+4) FlexSeedScheme, seed from three colors, with the main brand color locked in.
+(Also used to demonstrate one hue!).
    Branch step: https://github.com/rydmike/theming_workshop/tree/04-scheme-step-4

-5) FlexSeedScheme, seed from 3 colors, with all token colors locked in.
+5) FlexSeedScheme, seed from three colors, with all token colors locked in.
    Branch step: https://github.com/rydmike/theming_workshop/tree/05-scheme-step-5

 6) A second theme for the Deli's red wine bar.
-This is completely different color scheme based theme.
-Used to illustrate ho to swap theme to completely different ColorScheme.
-In this demo the fictive use case is that deli want a different style for the menu and app in their wine bar and it uses the **Red Red Wine** the was extract from Themes Playground as a ColorScheme only.
+This is a completely different ColorScheme based theme.
+Used to illustrate how to swap theme to completely different ColorScheme.
+In this demo, the fictive use case for it is that deli wants a different style for the app when used in their wine bar.
+It uses the **Red-Red Wine** theme that was copied from the **Themes Playground** as a ColorScheme.
 Branch step: https://github.com/rydmike/theming_workshop/tree/06-scheme-step-6